Sarhamam/NoeticEidosProject/README.md

 - Connections to quantum systems and wavefunction diffusion via heat kernel
 - Fisher-Rao metric PB pushforward possiblity for trained models (Approximating Reimmanian Submersions?)
 - Chain of agents for analysis of topics : Define → Dissect → Reconstruct → Generalize as a problem solving pipeline
+- Generalize to dynamical systems for multimodal attention

 ---

 ## Our Philosophy
 We believe that any system capable of shaping language, thought, or decision-making at scale—especially superintelligent models—must operate under transparent, inspectable structures.
 Interpretability is not a feature; it is an ethical foundation.

 We do not insist on geometry as the only solution, but we recognize its natural alignment: geometric methods allow structure to be analyzed even without access to model weights or training data.
-This makes them a powerful candidate for building public, auditable reasoning systems.
+This makes them a powerful candidate for building public, *safe* and auditable reasoning systems.

 The Noetic Eidos Project stands for structural transparency, and the right to understand the logic that governs our words.